jaruco/technical-test/README.md

 # Deploying serverless rest api with Node, AWS Lambda, RDS for Mysql and API Gateway

-Repository for exam purpose
+Repository for exam purposes

-- database.js file: configuration file to connection to database
+- database.js file: configuration file to setup the connection to database
 - handler.js file: contains all the functions required
 - serverless.yml file: specifications for documentation and application